LucaLanziani/personal-site-hugo/content/posts/2022/03/cluster-api-eks-multitenancy.md

 ## Prepare the manager account

-As Cluster Api EKS prerequisites [page](https://cluster-api-aws.sigs.k8s.io/topics/eks/prerequisites.html) explains we need a couple of roles in the account in order to build the cluster and this can be done with `clusterawsadm` cli.
+As Cluster API EKS prerequisites [page](https://cluster-api-aws.sigs.k8s.io/topics/eks/prerequisites.html) explains, we need a couple of roles in the account to build the cluster and this can be done with `clusterawsadm` cli.

 In order to allow for cross account assume role we are going to change the clusterawsadm configuration to add an extra inline policy to the `controllers.cluster-api-provider-aws.sigs.k8s.io` role.